OpenComputingLab/reusable-content-example/preface.md

 # Preface

-Notes on a markdown based workflow for generating a customisable, generic software guide for several OU modules from a set of common source documents and then rendering them to OU-XML.
+Notes on a markdown based workflow for generating OU VLE content published from and intermediary OU-XML document format using off the shelf Sphinx publishing tools with a simple custom extension.
+A case study for generating a customisable, generic software guide for several OU modules from a set of common source documents and then rendering them to OU-XML is also described.

---Tony Hirst (tony.hirst@open.ac.uk), July-Sept, 2023
+--Tony Hirst (tony.hirst@open.ac.uk), July-Nov, 2023